KatVolkova/fin_statements_analyser/README.md

 ![Instructions](assets/instructions.png)

+A set of instructions is provided to users to explain all steps that should be followed and input requirements.

 ### Update Profit and Loss Account

 ![Update Profit and Loss Account](assets/update-profit-and-loss-account.png)

 The user is prompted to update the following accounts: sales revenue, inventory, rent, and interest expenses.
 A specific number range is provided for users.
+When the data is entered the Google sheet is updated and the following message is displayed: "Profit and loss account has been updated successfully"

 ### Update Balance Sheet